razziel89/go-imapgrab/README.md

 IMAP mailboxes.
 See [below](#how-to-use) for how to use.

-This software is in beta state but has been used by the main author to backup quite a few mailboxes already.
+This software is in a stable state and has been used by the main author to back up quite a few mailboxes already.
 Development started in early 2022.
 Contributions are very welcome (see below)!
+Features will be added on occasion and dependencies will be kept up to date as needed, especially in the case of known vulnerabilities.

 ## Notable features